replay-framework/replay/README.md

 To get your changes automatically compiled and hot-swapped into a running application you need to set up your IDE to take care of it.

-These steps describe how to do that with IntelliJ IDEA and the [criminals example application](https://github.com/asolntsev/criminals):
+These steps describe how to achieve just that with IntelliJ IDEA and the [criminals](https://github.com/asolntsev/criminals) RePlay example application:

 0. Clone the [criminals](https://github.com/asolntsev/criminals) repository
 1. Use IntelliJ IDEA to `File > Open...` the criminals project (not "import") by selecting the root of this project's repository